 All employers are required by law to provide a workplace pension for certain workers.
 This requirement is known as automatic enrolment (or the auto-enrolment duty) and it applies to all staff who:

 are aged between 22 and the State Pension age

-It is possible to postpone pension enrolment for the first 3 months of employment.
-To do so, the employer must write to the intern stating that they intend to postpone pension enrolment within the first 6 weeks of their internship.
+It is possible to postpone pension enrolment for the first 3 months of somebody’s employment.
+To do this, an employer must write to the worker (eg intern) within the first 6 weeks of their postponement (ie the first 6 weeks of their internship) to inform them that they intend to postpone pension enrolment.
 An internship lasting less than 3 months may not require any pension contributions.
-For more information on pension postponement, refer to the government guidelines.
+For more information on pension postponement, read the Pensions Regulator’s guidelines.

-From April 2019, employers must pay at least 3% of an employee’s qualifying earnings (ie their salary before tax) into this workplace pension.
-They must also deduct contributions of at least 5% from each eligible employee.
-If these levels of pension contribution are already made through an existing workplace pension scheme, there is no need to take any action, as the requirements of auto-enrolment will be fulfilled.
+Employers must pay the equivalent of at least 3% of an employee’s qualifying earnings (ie their salary before tax) into the employee’s workplace pension.
+The employer must also deduct contributions of at least 5% from the employee’s pay.
+If these levels of pension contribution are already made through an existing workplace pension scheme you’ve arranged, there is no need to take any action, as the requirements of auto-enrolment will be fulfilled.

-For more information, read Auto-enrolment and salary sacrifice.
+For more information, read Pensions, auto-enrolment and salary sacrifice.

-This employment contract allows the notice period to be specified, although the employer cannot offer less than the statutory minimum.
+This Internship Agreement allows the applicable notice period to be specified, although the employer cannot be allowed to give an intern less than the statutory minimum notice period.